 How to Grow Tomatoes

-Tomatoes are an ideal container crop the only drawback is that Tomatoes grown in containers are more prone to drying out during dry spells.
-If you are planning on growing tomatoes, you will need to work out how to keep them watered if you intend to go away.
+If you are short of space, tomatoes are an ideal container crop.
+The only drawback is that Tomatoes grown in containers are more prone to drying out.
+If you are planning on growing tomatoes, you will need to water and feed them regularly and work out how to keep them watered if you intend to go away.
 It is very disappointing returning from a lovely holiday to find your tomatoes plants suffering from drought.
-In the summer, if it is warm, tomatoes need watering several times in a week and if hot, daily attention.
+In the summer, if it is warm, tomatoes need watering several times in a week and, if hot, daily attention.
 A gardening friend or neighbour is good, also there are also some effective irrigation kits on the market.

-Whether growing from seed or small plants, the first decision is what type of tomato to grow.
-The main choice is between bush type tomatoes which are, as the name suggests, bushy and suitable for hanging baskets and are generally easier to grow compared with Upright, or Cordon tomatoes.
+Whether growing from seed or small plants decide what type of tomato to grow.
+The main choice is between bush type tomatoes which are, as the name suggests, bushy and suitable for hanging baskets.
+They are easier to grow compared with Upright, or Cordon tomatoes because they do not need the same amount of attention.
 Upright tomatoes need more attention and check out the pros and cons of both types of tomatoes.

 The advice below applies to growing all types of tomatoes, whether bush or upright.
 Advice on the extra steps needed for growing upright tomatoes.